Resume

 Job offer and negotiation

 You’ll receive a formal job offer with details on salary, benefits, and responsibilities.
 This is your chance to negotiate terms, so know your worth and be ready to discuss it.
-Each province has its own minimum wage, so double-check what’s fair in your area.
+Each Canadian province has its own minimum wage, so double-check what’s fair in your area.
 After negotiating, it’s time to sign and celebrate.

 Work permits and background checks